 News from the Organisers about Fleetwood Tram Sunday

 Planning and organisation for Tram Sunday – Fleetwood Festival of Transport – is a twelve month operation.
-There are always lots of exciting new things that are in the pipeline!
+There’s always lots of exciting new things in the pipeline!

 BIG Funding News for SpareParts Festival

-You can expect to see SpareParts Festival again – the magnificent parade of all kinds of transport themed, weird and wonderful exhibits.
+You can expect to see SpareParts Festival again.
+It’s he magnificent parade of all kinds of transport themed, weird and wonderful exhibits.

-The SpareParts Festival, pioneered by Fleetwood Festival of Transport, is to receive a three-year investment thanks to Arts Council England.
+The SpareParts Festival was pioneered by Fleetwood Festival of Transport.
+It received a three-year investment thanks to Arts Council England.

 The investment sees the hugely popular transport themed art festival ‘accelerate’ to three northern transport events, increasing to five by 2020.
-It will ensure that the spectacular programme can reach new audiences.
+This way the spectacular programme can reach new audiences.

-Walking, steam powered, pedal powered and more kinds of vehicles will be here in Fleetwood.
-Some thanks to professional artists and performers and many more from the community.
+Walking, steam powered, pedal powered and more kinds of vehicles appear in Fleetwood.
+Some are thanks to professional artists and performers and many more from the community.
 Local schools and groups are all invited to get involved.
 Plus enjoy street performances in a number of locations.